-In many countries, what are known as convenience stores are simply petrol stations with a small shop inside that offers snacks and drinks.
-In Japan, they are so, so much more.
+In many countries, convenience stores are simply places where you buy some snacks and drinks.
+In Japan, they are so much more.

-The most common konbini chains in Japan are 7-Eleven, Lawson, Family Mart, Circle K Sunkus, and Ministop.
+The most common convenience store chains in Japan are 7-Eleven, Lawson and Family Mart.
 All of the chains provide very similar goods and services, but perhaps one of the most important differences is that each one has its own ticket service.
 If you want to purchase tickets for a specific event, it will help to check beforehand which stores are best for the type of ticket you want to buy.
 It also means that if one store is sold out of tickets, another one may not necessarily be.

-As you can see, there is almost no end to the services offered at a Japanese konbini.
+As you can see, there is almost no end to the services offered at convenience stores in Japan.
 They are some of the most useful places when it comes to buying daily necessities or taking care of small tasks.
-Whenever you are in Japan and you need to find a quick fix, a konbini is usually close by to help you out.